 While no one wants to hear that they or their company have been anything but superb, it’s simply not possible all the time.
-Customer complaints and negative reviews happen, but that doesn’t have to be a bad thing.
+As a result, customer complaints and negative reviews happen, but that doesn’t have to be a bad thing.

 Negative reviews provide an excellent opportunity to display your personality and customer service skills.
 By making things right with the person leaving a negative review, you’ll not only win back their business, but you’ll probably win the business of others as well.